 In 1/48 scale, much more was available.
 Cutting Edge had an extensive line for the first-generation U-2 with twelve resin sets.
 Seven were discontinued in July 2006, the rest in February 2008 when Meteor Productions / Cutting Edge production was stopped.
 They are listed here because they can serve as inspiration for 1/72 scale, and I obtained the ones marked with an asterix.

 CEC48292 'U-2A/F Exterior Upgrade'.
-Includes short spine 'canoe', landing gear struts, wheel well, air brakes and wells, U-2C wing inserts, trapezoid & other antennas.
+Includes short spine 'canoe', landing gear struts, wheel well, air brakes and wells, U-2C wing inserts, trapezoid and other antennas.
 See Modeling Madness review

 CEC48294 'U-2C/F 'Coke Bottle' Seamless Intakes'

 CEC48298 'U-2A/C Seamless Exhaust'.
 Includes rear wheel well (*)

 CEC48299 'U-2C/F 'Interim' Seamless Intakes'.
 Applicable to all U-2Cs before 1965.
 These intakes are significantly different from the 'coke bottle' intakes in the Testors kit. (*)

 CEC48318 'U-2 HASP Conversion'.
 Contains 'hard nose' and side scoop (*)

 CEC48325 'U-2C 'Flat Spine' Conversion'.
 All U-2Cs were built with the flat spine; the long dorsal canoe was not installed until late 1965.